gilt/kairos/README.md

 });
 ```

-The ticksEvery field can be in milliseconds, LDML, or natural language syntax,
+The ticksEvery field can be in milliseconds, ISO-8601, or natural language
-and the relativeTo field can be a named time, the beginsAt or endsAt times, or
+syntax, and the relativeTo field can be a named time, the beginsAt or endsAt
-a Date, Unix timestamp, or Date-constructable string.
+times, or a Date, Unix timestamp, or Date-constructable string.

 If relativeTo is not provided, its default is the beginsAt time, since the
 default endsAt time is Infinity, which is hard to count from.